rnc/nicks-shell/ansible/README.md

-# Setup my Fedora 29 KDE Spin Workstation.
+# Setup my Fedora KDE Spin Workstation.

+* Tested on F29/F30.

 Relies on python3 being available and uses local connection to setup the machine.